Fighting rages in Damascus after promise of crackdown

-BEIRUT (Reuters) - Syrian forces hit rebel positions across the capital on Wednesday, state media said, shortly after Damascus vowed to punish those responsible for a bomb attack which killed the defense minister and President Bashar al-Assad’s brother-in-law.
+BEIRUT, July 18 (Reuters) - Syrian forces hit rebel positions across the capital on Wednesday, state media said, shortly after Damascus vowed to punish those responsible for a bomb attack which killed the defence minister and President Bashar al-Assad’s brother-in-law.

-State news agency SANA said that armed forces had killed a large number of “terrorists” in the central neighborhood of Midan and clashed in the district of Qaboun.
+State news agency SANA said that armed forces had killed a large number of “terrorists” in the central neighbourhood of Midan and clashed in the district of Qaboun.

-Activists in neighborhoods that have seen fighting over the past four days said that government troops and pro-government militias were flooding in to quash rebels.
+Activists in neighbourhoods that have seen fighting over the past four days said that government troops and pro-government militias were flooding in to quash rebels.

 “There is a very heavy presence of security forces in the streets now,” said Susan Ahmad, a resident of Barzeh where rebels have been hiding out.
 “Apart from Assad’s forces, the streets are empty,” she added.